Colorado Fall Photography Workshop

 How physically demanding is the workshop?

 The effort level is generally easy.
-Most locations are reached from roads or short walks, though terrain can be uneven in places.
+Most locations are reached from roads or short walks.
+Terrain can be uneven in places.
 There are no long or strenuous hikes, but sturdy footwear is recommended.
 If you have specific mobility concerns, it's best to ask in advance.

 What should I expect in terms of weather and fall color?

-Fall conditions in Colorado can change quickly.
-Mornings are often cold, especially at higher elevations, and snow is possible.
-Peak fall color typically occurs in late September to early October, but timing varies year to year.
-We plan with flexibility and adapt locations based on current conditions rather than forcing a schedule.
+Fall conditions in the San Juan Mountains can change quickly.
+Mornings are often cold, especially at higher elevations, and early snow is possible on the peaks.
+Peak fall color typically occurs in late September to early October, but timing varies from year to year depending on temperature and moisture.
+We adjust locations and elevations throughout the week to work where color and conditions are most favorable.

 Do I need to bring a laptop for post-processing sessions?